django-cms/django-cms/docs/how_to/09-custom_plugins.rst

     @plugin_pool.register_plugin
     class ChildCMSPlugin(CMSPluginBase):
-        render_template = 'child.html'
+        render_template = "child.html"
-        name = 'Child'
+        name = "Child"
         model = ChildPlugin
+        require_parent = (
-        require_parent = True  # Is it required that this plugin is a child of another plugin?
+            True  # Is it required that this plugin is a child of another plugin?
+        )
         # You can also specify a list of plugins that are accepted as parents,
         # or leave it away completely to accept all
         # parent_classes = ['ParentCMSPlugin']